prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 <script src="https://easypc.activehosted.com/f/embed.php?id=1" type="text/javascript" charset="utf-8"></script>
 **Here's the deal:**

-Case fans play a crucial role in your PC – if your PC gets too hot, your components will [overheat](https://www.howtogeek.com/174288/how-to-tell-if-your-computer-is-overheating-and-what-to-do-about-it/){: target="_blank"} and become damaged or worse, destroyed.
+Case fans play a crucial role in your PC – without them, your components will [overheat](https://www.howtogeek.com/174288/how-to-tell-if-your-computer-is-overheating-and-what-to-do-about-it/){: target="_blank"} and become damaged or worse, destroyed.

 With that being said, you should choose your next set of pc fans carefully.